nickvaloras/ti-models/README.md

 ### Neurobiological Background
 Four regions recur across the TI literature, each doing distinct work.
 Hippocampus.
 Necessary for premise acquisition in rodent lesion studies.

-In humans, pattern similarity scales with symbolic distance — further-apart items (A vs. E) separate more than adjacent ones (A vs. B).
+Symbolic distance: further-apart items (A vs. E) separate more than adjacent ones (A vs. B).
 Reads as structure encoded during learning, not integration at judgment time; several studies find no extra hippocampal signal on inference trials specifically.

 Prefrontal cortex: